androidtrojan1/android_trojan/README.md

 # Android Trojan (Built with Android SDK 22) source code
 Android trojan with abilities of remote control,root commands execution, recording and online sound streaming

-Compatible with all Android from Froyo (API 8) up to Lollipop (API 22)
+Compatible with all Android from Gingerbread (API 10) up to Lollipop (API 22)

 ----DESCRIPTION----